There are only two or three opening days a month.

 Mrs. Lam is the oldest trader at Mo market (Hanoi), trying to stick with her business every day.

-At the age of over 80, Ms. Lam still maintains her regular work - walking from her home to the market, setting up her stall alone at 8am and leaving at 5:30pm.
+At the age of over 80, Mrs. Lam still maintains her regular work - walking from her home to the market, setting up her stall alone at 8am and leaving at 5:30pm.
 But as the market's overall business situation gradually declined, the number of customers coming to buy at her stall also decreased, leading to a slump.

 Sticking to the market is the last resort

 In difficult business conditions, many small traders have had to give up their business and close their stalls due to prolonged sluggishness.
-Older traders like Ms. Lam have no choice but to stay at the market, because of their old age and poor health, they cannot find new jobs, and it is even more difficult to access modern sales methods to get closer to consumers.
+Older traders like Mrs. Lam have no choice but to stay at the market, because of their old age and poor health, they cannot find new jobs, and it is even more difficult to access modern sales methods to get closer to consumers.
 Every month, her stall seems to have no profit.
-For Ms. Lam now, going to the market is just a joy, to make her old age less empty and lonely.
+For Mrs. Lam now, going to the market is just a joy, to make her old age less empty and lonely.

-In the same situation as Mrs. Lam, Mrs. Than (80 years old, a small trader), who has been selling hats and wool at Mo market for nearly 40 years, also had to shake her head in dismay at the market situation in recent years.
+In the same situation as Mrs. Lam, Mrs. Than (80 years old, small trader), who has been selling hats and wool at Mo market for nearly 40 years, also had to shake her head in dismay at the market situation in recent years.

 “There are days when I don’t sell anything.
 On lucky days, I make a few hundred, but it’s still not enough to cover the more than 2 million VND in fees I have to pay each month.
 I feel that selling goods now is not as good as working.
-But I’m old, I don’t know what else to do, so I have to accept it, and take it as it comes,” Ms. Than shared.
+But I’m old, I don’t know what else to do, so I have to accept it and take it as it comes,” Ms. Than shared.

 In traditional markets, many people are self-employed, have no income, or are elderly without pensions.